Dealership Operations

 Unethical Car Dealer Practices to be Aware of Before You Buy a Car

-Some car dealers do everything they can to be transparent, honest and showcase their integrity.
+Some car dealers do everything they can to be honest and showcase their integrity.
 Others do whatever they can to make an extra buck.
 While we’d love to tell you about all the great car dealers out there, we’re here to be your advocate in the car buying process.
 A big part of advocating for you is arming you with information.

 Today, we’re going to take a look at unethical car dealer practices that you absolutely should be made aware of before you buy a new car.
 Even if a friend recommends your car dealer, even if you have a friend who works there, you should know about these practices.